-California has recently moved forward with legislation which would allow terminally ill people to choose to end their lives.
+California has recently moved forward with legislation that would allow terminally ill people to choose to end their lives.
 (Here) The legislation still awaits approval from the California State Assembly and must be signed by Governor Brown in order to become law, but the initial steps have brought this issue back to the public eye.

 Similar pushes are being urged in Tennessee and elsewhere.

 Proposals such as that in California face stiff emotional responses from both sides of the issue.
 While not yet passed in California, these laws are currently in place in some states.
 Below is some information about the legislation currently in place.

 WHERE IS IT CURRENTLY LEGAL?

 Currently Oregon, Washington, and Vermont have so-called Death with Dignity laws, allowing competent adults to request and receive prescription medication to hasten their death.
 (More Info Here)